Lissy93/dashy/docs/configuring.md

 Tips:
 - You may find it helpful to look at some sample config files to get you started, a collection of which can be found [here](https://gist.github.com/Lissy93/000f712a5ce98f212817d20bc16bab10)
 - You can check that your config file fits the schema, by running `yarn validate-config`
-- After modifying your config, the app needs to be recompiled, by running `yarn build`  - this happens automatically whilst the app is running
+- After modifying your config, the app needs to be recompiled, by running `yarn build`  - this happens automatically whilst the app is running if you're using Docker
 - It is recommended to make and keep a backup of your config file.
 You can download your current config through the UI either from the Config menu, or using the `/download` endpoint.
+Alternatively, you can use the [Cloud Backup](./docs/backup-restore.md) feature.
+- The config can also be modified directly through the UI, validated and written to the conf.yml file.
 - All fields are optional, unless otherwise stated.

 ### About YAML
 If you're new to YAML, it's pretty straight-forward.
 The format is exactly the same as that of JSON, but instead of using curly braces, structure is denoted using whitespace.
-This [quick guide](https://linuxhandbook.com/yaml-basics/) should get you up to speed in a few minutes, for more advanced topics take a look at this [Wikipedia article](https://en.wikipedia.org/wiki/YAML) and for some practicle examples, the  [Azure pipelines schema](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema%2Cparameter-schema) may be useful.
+This [quick guide](https://linuxhandbook.com/yaml-basics/) should get you up to speed in a few minutes, for more advanced topics take a look at this [Wikipedia article](https://en.wikipedia.org/wiki/YAML).

 ### Config Saving Methods
 When updating the config through the JSON editor in the UI, you have two save options: **Local** or **Write to Disk**.